Information for tenants and prospective tenants

 Registration and Interview

-In order to join our ‘Prospective Tenants List’ we invite all prospective tenants to register with us either by completing the relevant form at our office or by using our ‘on-line’ registration form.
+In order to join our ‘Prospective Tenants List’ we invite all prospective tenants to register with us by using our ‘on-line’ registration form.
 Interviewing can be done at the property viewing, at the office or if the prospect lives out of town, via telephone, or overseas via email.

 Following the interview we make further enquiries about the prospect by contacting their previous landlords and by conducting credit checks and any further reference checks that we deem necessary.
 Tenants need to be aware that the more information that they can supply us, in respect of past tenancies and landlord contacts, the more likely they are to be considered for one of our properties.
 Our assessment of merit is based on this information.